 Size probably won’t matter if the gun will be used for home defense rather than carried with you because often full-size sidearms are often better at accuracy for a new shooter (and experienced shooters in a high stress situation).
 The Glock 19 comes with swappable backstraps, grip panels, and other accessories for easy customization and can use up to 33-round magazines if you need more ammo.

 The next factor to consider is the caliber.
 If the pistol is for self-defense and concealed carry, the majority of small firearms are chambered for .380 ACP or 9mm ammunition which are sufficient to stop attackers.
 The classic SIG Sauer P238 is a firearm chambered at .380 ACP with an all-metal frame.
-This is an excellent choice for a woman with small hands as it is only 5.5 inches overall yet doesn’t compromise on power, and it can easily fit inside your purse.
+This is an excellent choice for a woman with small hands because it’s only 5.5 inches but doesn’t compromise on power.

 Most will agree that a .22 won’t stop an assailant, but a gun like the Walther P22Q is perfect to train with at the range.